 Going to the dentist can be a frightening experience for anyone, especially a child.
-Our goal at Mountain View Dental is to make it as enjoyable as possible for a child to visit our office.
+Our goal at Mountain View Dental is to make a visit to the dentist as enjoyable as possible for children.

-It is as important—if not more important—for children to have regular dental visits.
-As children lose their primary (baby) teeth and begin to get their permanent teeth, they must understand the importance of oral hygiene, which is a major part of regular dental visits.
-Being proactive and preparing children to take good care of their teeth from the start can have a profound effect later in life.
+It is as important-if not more important- for children to have regular dental visits.
+As children lose their primary (baby) teeth and begin to get their permanent teeth, they must understand the importance of oral hygiene.
+Being proactive about pediatric dentistry from the start can have a profound effect later in life.

 - Proper brushing techniques